grace-anderson/note-taker/README.md

   - [Screenshots](#screenshots)

 ## Project Description
-Note Taker that can be used to write and save notes.
-This application will uses an Express.js back end and saves and retrieves notes from a JSON file.
-The Note Taker is an ideal tool for busy small business owners that need to balance full work and non-work lives.
+The Note Taker app can be used to write and save notes.
+This application uses an Express.js back end and saves and retrieves notes from a JSON file.

+The Note Taker is an ideal tool for busy small business owners who need to balance full work and non-work lives.
 A small busines owner can use the Note Taker to organise their thoughts and keep track of tasks to complete.
-A simple clean interface enables the small business owner to focus on their tasks and notes without the distraction of superfluous, unnecessary functionality.
-Go to [GitHub](https://github.com/grace-anderson/note-taker) for the Note Take code.
+When a task is done, and no longer needed, simply clicking the delete icon deletes the note.
+A simple clean interface helps the small business owner  focus on their tasks and notes without the distraction of superfluous functionality.

+Go to [GitHub](https://github.com/grace-anderson/note-taker) for the Note Taker app's code.
+See the deployed app on [Heroku](https://fierce-caverns-83469.herokuapp.com/).

 ## Technologies
 * JavaScript